The Pipeline

 Like CancelAdjacentPass, this pass operates in two modes:

 - Strict mode (default): only merges gates that are directly adjacent.
-Note that three consecutive rotation gates will leave one unmerged in a single pass.
-This is a known limitation of the single-pass design.
+Three consecutive rotation gates will leave one unmerged in a single iteration of this pass; running the optimization loop more than once handles that case.

 - Commutative mode: merges gates separated by instructions on non-overlapping qubits.